HumanCellAtlas/data-portal-content/content/contribute/data/contributing-data-suitability.md

 ### Data Processing Pipeline Support

 The HCA currently *supports* processing of human 10x 3' v2 and paired-end Smart-seq2 scRNA-seq data.
-We are currently working to establish processing pipelines for single nuclei RNA sequencing and image-based transcriptomics data as well as for mouse data.
+We are currently working to establish processing pipelines for droplet-based single nuclei RNA-seq, single end Smart-seq2 scRNA-seq, 10x 3' v3 scRNA-seq, support for mouse data for 10x 3' and Smart-seq2 scRNA-seq, and image-based transcriptomics data.
 We are happy to accept datasets and subsets of datasets that we cannot currently analyze to help us build and prioritize future pipelines.

 ## Policy Changes